Energy modeling: Criticisms

 Public policy energy models have been criticized for being insufficiently transparent.
 The source code and data sets should at least be available for peer review, if not explicitly published.
 To improve transparency and public acceptance, some models are undertaken as open-source software projects, often developing a diverse community as they proceed.
 OSeMOSYS is an example of such a model.
-The Open Energy Outlook is an open community that has produced a long-term outlook of the U.S. energy system using the open-source TEMOA model.
+The Open Energy Outlook is an open community that has produced a long-term outlook of the US energy system using the open-source TEMOA model.